-If you have been determined liable for unemployment coverage, you will be required to file Quarterly Wage and Contribution reports to report gross wages paid to all covered workers who performed services during the reporting quarter.
-Please see Unemployment insurance for more about filing quarterly wage and contribution reports, gross wages, and who is covered by UI.
+If you have been determined liable for unemployment coverage, you will be required to file Quarterly Wage and Contribution (link to pdf quarterly wage contribution) reports to report gross wages (link to def. of wages for UI page) paid to all covered worker (link to Employee vs. Independent Contractor) who performed services during the reporting quarter.